KumarL/sansad-site/about.md

 permalink: /about/
 ---

-This site hosts Sansad APIs.
+This site hosts the [Sansad APIs](/api).
 All the software that power these APIs, and this site, is in the public domain.

 You can find the source code for Sansad API at: [github.com/KumarL/sansad](https://github.com/KumarL/sansad)